micmejia/bible-dump/AMPC/Jeremiah/Jer 48.md

-Come down from your glory, you inhabitant of the Daughter of [^a]Dibon, and sit on the ground among the thirsty!
+Come down from your glory, you inhabitant of the Daughter of Dibon, and sit on the ground among the thirsty!
 For the destroyer of Moab is advancing against you; he will destroy your strongholds.